-At a minimum the user should be able to quickly load the next entry or the previous entry but other than that you have the freedom to choose how you implement the user interactions in this section of the app.
+The user should be able to quickly load the next entry or the previous entry but other than that you have the freedom to choose how you implement the user interactions.

 Viewing Results Special Instructions for Android Developers

 When the search button is touched a new activity should be launched which implements a ViewPager, which is a fragment-based android UI framework.
 (When creating a new Android Studio project or Activity you can select "Tabbed Activity" and then select under navigation type "swipe views" for a code skeleton for this type of interaction.